joglr/katpis/README.md

 ### katpis template

-Generate a new file from a template with basic input parsing.
+Generates a new file from a template with basic input parsing.

 #### Usage